sscro-ccri/geomesa.github.io/_posts/2014-08-06-explainQuery.md

 Scanning ST index table for feature type twitter
 {% endhighlight %}

-Just like in the second example, we had an attribute equality, but we aren't using a (presumably faster) attribute-index approach.
-So what gives?
+Just like in the second example, we had an attribute equality, but we are not using a (presumably faster) attribute-index approach.
+Why not?
 For our particular twitter table, we decided to index on some attributes, but not others.
 For this case, we have indexed 'tweet_id', but not 'user_name'.

 (Suppressed output similar to the first example.)